Brenocq/SensorDataFirebase/README.md

 ```

 # Using the NodeMCU library
-Copy the _SensorDataFirebase-NodeMCU folder to your _Documents/Arduino/Library_ folder.
+Copy the _SensorDataFirebase-NodeMCU_ folder to your _Documents/Arduino/Library_ folder.
 After creating the object from the class SensorDataFirebaseNodeMCU there are 2 main commands.<br/>
 `addSensor(String name, String address)` -  This command is used to each sensors.
 The sequence you add the sensors must be the same on both files.
-Set the address as the address file in your Firebase where you want the data about this sensor to be stored.<br/>
+Set the address as the address file in your Firebase where you want the data about this sensor to be stored.<br/><br/>
 `run()` - This command can be runned as much as you can.
 Every time this runs the data on the Serial port is checked and sent to the Firebase RealTimeDatabase.<br/>

 To change the Serial port that will communicate with the other device go to _SensorDataFirebase-NodeMCU.cpp_ and change the lines 14 and 15.